swedenconnect/eidas-eu-mock/README.md

 A full demo of these applications are available here: [https://cef20hub.eidastest.se/test/home](https://cef20hub.eidastest.se/test/home)

-The description below describes how to setup a single CEF node version 2.6.0 supported by an SP and an IdP provided by the demo application hub service.
+The description below describes how to setup a single CEF node version 2.7.0 pre-release supported by an SP and an IdP provided by the demo application hub service.

 In short the process to build and setup such node is:

-1. Build all artifacs and the CEF node tomcat server by building the module cef-node-docker-260 using the command: "mvn clean install -P buildwars"
+1. Build all artifacs and the CEF node tomcat server by building the module cef-node-docker-270 using the command: "mvn clean install -P buildwars"
-2. Build the CEF node docker image by building the Dockerfile in the module cef-node-docker-260
+2. Build the CEF node docker image by building the Dockerfile in the module cef-node-docker-270
 3. Build the demo application hub spring boot application by building the module cef-20-demo-hub
 4. Build the demo application hub docker image by using the Dockerfile in the module cef-20-demo-hub
-5. Build the CEF node configuration data using the configuration builder provided in the configuration-builder-260 module
+5. Build the CEF node configuration data using the configuration builder provided in the configuration-builder module
 6. Optionally configure trust data as described below to allow verification of messages from other eIDAS nodes.
 7. Configure the demo application hub SP and IdP services as described below.
 8. Create docker run commands with appropriate port exposure, volume mounts and environment variable settings
 9. Start docker images

 ### CEF Digital eIDAS code and documentation
 This project just provides packaging and minor modification of the EU commission reference implementation.
-The original code and documentation is available here: [CEF eIDAS-Nose integration package version 2.6.0](https://ec.europa.eu/digital-building-blocks/wikis/display/DIGITAL/eIDAS-Node+version+2.6).
+The original code and documentation is available here: [CEF eIDAS-Nose integration package version 2.7.0 pre-release](https://ec.europa.eu/digital-building-blocks/wikis/display/DIGITAL/eIDAS-Node+PRE-Release+version+2.7).

 The License of the code from CEF Digital ([European Union Public License 1.2](https://ec.europa.eu/digital-building-blocks/wikis/display/DIGITAL/eIDAS-Node+version+2.6?preview=/467109300/467109327/EUROPEAN%20UNION%20PUBLIC%20LICENCE%20v1.2.pdf) is linked on the linked page above.